Welcome to Street Paws

 Any animal we come across who finds themselves without a home will not go hungry or unloved.
 When funds and space allow, Street Paws will take the homeless animal under our wing, notify the proper authorities, network them and try to find them a new home.
 We will care for and provide comfort and aid to homeless pets in a variety of ways.
 If the animal is tame, we will network to find a home for them.
 If the animal is feral, we will feed and care for the animal in their own environment.
 Every action will be taken to provide the animal(s) with a proper diet and bedding.
 Spaying and neutering these ferals is of great importance to us.
 We will do what we can to ensure the feral population will be kept to a minimum.
 We also seek to educate pet owners about the importance of spaying and neutering, annual vaccinations and the importance of a true commitment to their pet as a family member to help ensure their pet does not become another homeless statistic as well.

 Trap-Neuter-Return (TNR) for semi-feral and feral cats.
 We work to get all the animals sterilized so that the overpopulation and spread of diseases is averted.
 Food and water stations are set up to maintain the colonies.
 We do not release animals that are sick or not healthy.
 All cats are given rabies shots prior to release.
-We have now sterilized 387 kitties as of October 2017.
+We have now sterilized 396 kitties as of November 2018.
 After the recommended post-op period is completed then the feral is returned to their colony.
 A volunteer Colony Caretaker is assigned the task of providing fresh food and water daily to ensure the quality of life for the returned ferals.
 We currently manage 9 cat colonies that have 50 cats.
 At this time we only perform TNR in our managed colonies.

 Food and water program for stray, semi-feral and feral dogs.
 The food and water program is a network of volunteers working to sustain homeless animals that still await rescue.
 We supply feeders with food, when available.
 Volunteers drive to stations, replenish food and water and collect field data to assist with caring for the animals until a permanent solution can be found.
 The feeding program is critical to the animals’ survival, as well as their health and well being while they wait to be humanely trapped, spayed and neutered and rehabilitated.

-Education- Street Paws, Inc. has developed specific information about the practice of Trap-Neuter-Return of feral felines, spay/neuter, heartworms, vaccinations and a new dog fact sheet and disseminate this information via our website, flyers, and education for children in schools.
-We have partnered with the Southern Crescent Habitat for Humanity to provide animal welfare education to new homeowners on a quarterly basis.
+Education- Street Paws, Inc. has developed specific information about the practice of Trap-Neuter-Return of feral felines, spay/neuter, heartworms, vaccinations and a new dog fact sheet and disseminate this information via our website, and flyers.